Tuska Festival is organized by Finnish Metal Events Oy.

 Tuska Festival area is located on the Suvilahti event field.
 Address nearest to the festival entrance is Parrukatu 2-4, 00540 Helsinki.
 Walking distance from the city center to Tuska is about 3 km.

-Festival area is open during the following hours:
+Festival area opening hours:

 The last artist of each day will conclude their show 60 minutes before the festival gates close.
 Exact show times will be announced closer to festival date.